 Participants will be immersed in activities for 12 hours each day the entire week of the program.
-View a sample schedule »
+View a sample schedule, and a past participant's perspective on the experience through social media.

 A typical day includes: